johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

     - Right click -> Refactor: shortcut is dependent upon whether you're using MacOS or Windows, but clicking Refactor gives us a hint to "Extract method"
     - Click "Extract Method"
     - Suggest that we use the comment as input to the name of the new method
-        - So for this example, something like `set_len_diff_and_max_len`
+        - So for this example, something like `get_len_diff_and_max_len`
     - Explain that perhaps this isn't the best outcome - to have two return values from a method
 - Refactor next section of code (the first `for i range...` through the first `distance = 0`)
     - Call the method: `add_distance_of_words_in_order`
-    - Talk through how maybe this refactor isn't the best result, but still does make it self-documenting
+    - Talk through how maybe this refactor isn't the best result
-        - The return statement `return distance` on line 44 is not really needed and actually confusing because it's always going to be 0 like we want, but that feels really odd
-        - Also, it passes in a lot variables as pass by reference and modifies them, and that can be ok, but let's try another way
+        - We instantiate `distance` to zero on Line 18, pass it into this method, use it in our for loop, and then reset it back to 0 just so we can return a 0 for the next for loop to use
+        - Poor outcome, so let's undo that refactor and look for other refactors we can do prior to make this extract function have a better result
 - Undo the Refactor
-- Let's think through what Refactorings we can do prior to our goal refactoring of Extract Function
+- As we look at the code we want to extract, we notice that distance is used by each for loop in a way that it is "local" to those for loops, but our code is not written in that way
-    - Introduce Slide Statement and Split Variable
+    - That hint could lead us to other Refactorings called: Slide Statement and Split Variable
         - They're exactly what they sound like: "slide" a statement up or down in code, and "split" a variable in two
-        - Looking at the code we're trying to refactor, we know that `distance` is set to 0, used in the for loops to increment, stored following the for loops, and then reset back to zero.
+        - So, looking at the code we're trying to refactor, let's introduce a more "local" variable to our for loop
-        - This indicates that `distance` can "slide" closer to the code needing it
-        - Let's perform a "slide" of distance to our for loop we're trying to extract (line 24)
+        - Let's "slide" `distance` to the top of our for loop we're trying to extract (line 24)
-        - Recognize that we also could benefit from a "split" or else `distance` will "live" outside of the scope that we really need it to live
+        - Recognize that we also would need to "split" `distance` or else it will "live" outside of the scope that we really need it to live (which is just the scope of this single for loop)
-        - So let's split `distance` variable into two, creating a new one called `temp_distance = 0`
+        - So let's split `distance` variable into two, creating a new one called `temp_distance`
             - We'll then update `distance += 1` to use `temp_distance` instead, and also update the append statement to use `temp_distance`
             - We can also remove that reset of `distance = 0` following the append statement
-    - By doing a couple smaller Refactorings first, we made it easier to peform the overall Refactoring that we wanted to peform of "Extract function"
+    - By doing a couple smaller Refactorings first, we made it easier to now perform the overall Refactoring that we wanted to Extract function"
+        - Perform the "Extract function"
-    - We also enabled the next Refactor - the next for loop
+    - Note: we have now set up the next Refactor - the next for loop
 - Refactor the last commented section
     - "Slide" `distance` closer to the code where it's needed
     - Rename `distance` to `temp_distance`